17 Best Arcades in Las Vegas (2023 Update)

 If you have a love for video games and want to combine it with your love for craft beer, there are few better places for you in Las Vegas than Player 1 Video Game Bar, a self-proclaimed “geek-friendly” bar that has it all.

-What’s great about this place is that you just pay a flat cover charge to get in – and after that, you have complete unlimited access to all the games on offer, which takes all the hassle out of playing.
+What’s great about this place is that you just pay a flat cover charge to get in – and after that, you have completely unlimited access to all the games on offer, which takes all the hassle out of playing.

 Like most arcades that serve alcohol, this one is strictly over-21s only.